Information on Common Chickweed

 Sandwort, Thyme-leaved,

 Flowering all year, round this straggly little wildflower can be found growing on disturbed ground, close to walls and on cultivated ground.
 Rarely reaching higher than 30cm, it has tiny little white flowers (5-10mm across) which have five, deeply-notched petals and between three and eight stamens.
-The fresh green leaves are oval and opposite.Along the weak stems are lines of little hairs.
+The fresh green leaves are oval and opposite.Along the weak, round stems is a single line of little hairs.
 It is an annual and a native plant which belongs to the family Caryophyllaceae.

 I first recorded this in my parents garden in Dundrum, Co Dublin in the 1950's and photographed it in Ballybrack, Co Dublin in 2008.

-If you are satisfied you have correctly identified this plant, please record your sighting for the 2010 wildflower mapping survey at www.biology.ie
+If you are satisfied you have correctly identified this plant, please submit your sighting to the National Biodiversity Data Centre

 This plant was much loved by the budgerigars we kept as children.